-The rate is market based.
+The rates are market based.
 This model is developed to reflect service definitions, provider requirements, operational service delivery and administrative considerations.
-The following elements are used to determine the rate:
+The following elements are used to determine the rates:

-- Wage information is taken from the Bureau of Labor Statistics (BLS).
-The wage is based on similar occupations reported by BLS and identified by Medicaid staff as comparable to services provided under the intensive outpatient program and partial hospitalization program. - Employee related expenses (ERE) percentage of 27% was based on input from the Task Force members and Medicaid Staff.
-It includes paid vacation, paid sick leave, holiday pay, health insurance, life insurance, disability, workers compensation, and legally required payroll taxes. - Productivity adjustment factor which accounts for the amount of non-billable time spent by staff.
-This includes the time staff needs to complete required documentation and record keeping, time associated with missed appointments and average travel time by the provider. - Program Support costs costs based on average of 4 hours per day.
-This is to assist with paperwork and follow-up related treatment. - Allowance for supervisory time costs for the time directly spent in supervising the medical professional providing these services. - Allowance for capital costs the costs is not included in the Administrative overhead.
-It includes the average hourly expense for building rental and maintenance, equipment leasing and utility expenses. - Administrative overhead, 10%, is the percentage of service cost that should result from nondirect care activities.
-It includes insurance, administrative staff, operations and management activities and office supplies.
-Capital and related expenses is not included.
-It also does not include staff training.
+- Wage information is derived from the Bureau of Labor Statistics (BLS).
+The wage is based on similar occupations reported by BLS and identified by Medicaid staff as comparable to services provided under the Home and Community Based Services program. - Employee-related expenses (ERE) are calculated at 27% of the wages described above.
+This percentage aligns with the ERE factor applied for non-residential mental health rehabilitation services, which was determined from input from a Task Force and research conducted by Medicaid Staff.
+ERE includes paid vacation, paid sick leave, holiday pay, health insurance, life insurance, disability, workers compensation and legally required payroll taxes. - A productivity adjustment factor was applied, which accounts for the amount of non-billable time spent by staff.
+This includes the time staff needs to complete required documentation and record keeping, time associated with missed appointments and average travel time by the provider. - Allowance for supervisory time costs for the time directly spent in supervising the individual providing these services (this does not apply to Intensive In-Home Supports Without Coaching). - Mileage costs are included for Intensive In-Home Supports (With Coaching) and In-Home Crisis Stabilization.
+The estimated number of miles was multiplied by the IRS Standard Mileage Rate for 2019. - Administrative overhead (15%) is the percentage of service costs that should result from non-direct care activities.
+It includes insurance, administrative staff, operations and management activities, and office supplies.
+Capital and related expenses, along with staff training, are not included.